-HHRA is developing a novel, new model for funding and managing cutting-edge science.
+The HHRA is developing a novel, new model for funding and managing cutting-edge public-health science.

-Public funding for long-term research on the impacts of agrichemicals and farm production systems and technology has not kept up with need.
-Not by a long shot.
+Public funding for long-term research on the effects of agrichemicals and farm production systems and technology has not kept up with need.

-Unfortunately, across the federal and state agencies, funding public health science, agrichemical impacts on pregnant women, fathers-to-be, and children’s development too often falls into the “too hot to handle” category.
+Across federal and state agencies, funding dedicated to public health science, agrichemical effects on pregnant women, fathers-to-be, and children’s development too often falls into the “too hot to handle” category.

-HHRA is striving to create a new model, or mechanism, to bundle resources in support of public health research on critical, but sensitive food and farming system public health challenges.
+The HHRA is striving to create a new model to bundle resources in support of public health research on critical food and farming system public health challenges.
 We are tackling this challenge by:

-- Seeking funding from a diversity of foundations, individuals, and private entities that share HHRA’s goals,
+- seeking funding from a diversity of foundations, individuals, and private entities that share the HHRA’s goals;

-- Always letting our scientific teams determine how best to find answers to significant public health quandaries, and not allowing the building of a department, advancing a career, or the interests of funders drive the focus of research, and
+- insisting that it’s our scientific teams who determine how best to find answers to significant public health quandaries, and not allowing the building of a department, advancing a career, or the interests of funders drive the focus of research; and

-- Letting the scientific chips fall where driven by credible data, in the hope that over time confidence will grow in both the results of farm and food-focused public health research and the need for change to tilt the odds toward health and well-being for the next generation of children born in the Heartland.
+- allowing the scientific chips to fall where driven by credible data, inspiring confidence in both the results of farm- and food-focused public health research and the need for change to tilt the odds toward health and well-being for the next generation of children born in the heartland.